uqlibrary/docker-nginx/README.md

 The following environment variables can be used to configure the container:

+    APP_ENVIRONMENT           The application environment (e.g. production, development..).
-    AWS_S3_OBJECT             If set, should be an S3 location of a zip file named app.zip containing the code to deploy to this instance.
+    AWS_S3_OBJECT             If set, should be an S3 location of a zip file containing the code to deploy to this instance.
     AWS_DEFAULT_REGION        The region of the S3 bucket.
     AWS_ACCESS_KEY_ID         The AWS access key ID for accessing the S3 bucket.